harish-svhk/HR-Analytics-Promotion/README.md

 - Missing values found in education and prev year rating
 - Fill previous rating with mean prev ratings and education with mode value of education - group by promotion
 - Gender categorie and Education is easily mapped into numerical ones
+- Encode all categorical variables
+- Transform Data using MinMaxScaler

 <p align="left">
   <img width="400" height="150" src="images/1.PNG">